 RESCISSIONS:

-WD Letter 27-23
+WD Letter 27-23, Change 1

 BACKGROUND:

 On September 19, 2023, the Texas Workforce Commission’s (TWC) three-member Commission (Commission) approved the BCY’24 allocations, distributions, and targets for child care.
-On March 18, 2024, the Commission approved updates to targets and allocations based on the mid-year review.
+On March 18, 2024, the Commission approved updates to targets and allocations based on a midyear review.

 As TWC and the Boards implement new requirements for all Child Care Services (CCS) providers to become Texas Rising Star certified, the amount TWC reimburses providers for child care services will increase (based on the Texas Rising Star enhanced reimbursement rates).
-The mid-year review process allows TWC to analyze more recent data and determine if the cost assumptions that were used to set BCY’24 targets have changed.
+The midyear review process allows TWC to analyze more recent data and determine if the cost assumptions that were used to set BCY’24 targets have changed.

 In BCY’24, TWC will also launch a new child care case management system, the Texas Child Care Connection (TX3C).
 With the launch of the new system, the Commission-approved policy change to pay providers based on the provider’s Board area (rather than the Board area where the child resides) will go into effect.
 Additionally, the new Parent Share of Cost (PSoC) will be implemented for newly CCS-enrolled families and gradually over time as families’ 12-month redeterminations are processed.

 The total approved BCY’24 performance target is 144,807 children (average served per day), based on the approved allocation of $1,191,167,812.
-TWC staff reviewed updated data to determine if additional funding needs to be allocated to reach the approved target of 144,807.
+TWC staff reviewed updated data to determine if additional funding needs to be allocated to reach the approved target of 144,807 children.

 PROCEDURES: